christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ### 7.2 Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus

 There was a Bosphoran [^13] imperial cult where Julius Caesar [^14] took on the role of Asander (also Asandros), King of Bosphorus [^15].
 Asander = Aesar‑ander (divine man) or Asa‑ander (lord‑man).
 "Asa" = Asar (Egyptian Osiris), Aesir (Norse gods), Asa (Thracian lord), Asura (Sanskrit "lord", later demonized by Brahmin rivals).
 Caesar = Aesar with Greek k‑ prefix (k‑aisar).

+The 'Liber Linteus Zagrabiensis', the longest surviving Etruscan text, contains the phrase "Aesar es"—which translates to "He is God" or "God is."
+Suetonius (Suetonius, Divus Augustus 97.) confirms this etymology, recording that the Etruscan word "aesar" meant "god," and that the name "Caesar" was derived from it.

 Asa also means "lord" in Scythian/Thracian and serpent in Scythian (Scythian Assaioi: As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
 Sar means king in Scythian, and "andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels).
 Asandros can also be interpreted as either "Dragon Man" (the same as Aži-ander, or Alexander), or "son of the lord", or "son of Asa, the lord", or "Lord King".
 The Thracian version of Zeus was Asa.
-Asandros can also possibly translate to either "son of god", or "son of Lord Aesar/Asar (Osiris)".

 Cleopatra used the regional alias of Dynamis Ourania [^16] (translating in Greek to 'heavenly power' but in Egyptian Dyn is the serpent goddess Denwen, a fiery serpent who nearly destroyed the gods), queen of the Bosporus.
 Cimmerian Bosporus approximately corresponds to modern-day Crimea in southern Ukraine (see also: Jesus Christ Was Born in Crimea by Anatoly Fomenko).